 Did you get height in your leaps?

 Judges evaluate the height in your leap.
 They want to see you get high up off the beam.
 Make sure that you’re really punching off of the beam and getting up in the air for a big, beautiful leap.
+Here are some drills to help you improve your split leap.

 Were your legs evenly split in your leaps?